jeffpar/lonedissent/_pages/briefs/index.md

 For briefs that predate the electronic age, your best bet is to visit the nearest law library that the Supreme Court has [designated](https://www.supremecourt.gov/meritsbriefs/briefsource.aspx) an official "depository" of Supreme Court briefs.

-You may also find something interesting in the tiny collection of [Archived Briefs](/briefs/archived) that we and others have scanned over the years.
+You may also find something interesting in the tiny collection of [Featured Briefs](/briefs/featured) that we and others have scanned over the years.